colesussmeier/Financial-Analysis-With-Python/README.md

 ## Introduction

 I decided to do this project because I wanted to visualize the warning signs of a recession using data analytics.
 Since gold is often directly correlated economic and political uncertainty, I decided to make a simple algorithm to trade gold as well.
-I will assume that most people reading this will be more intersested in the results of this project rather than using the code, so I have attached two html files that walk through the projects.
-Please see GoldAnalysis.html first, as it justifies why the algorithm was written in the first place.
+I will assume that most people reading this will be more intersested in the results of this project rather than using the code, so I have attached two markdown files that walk through the projects.
+Please see markdown_files/GoldAnalysis.md first, as it justifies why the algorithm was written in the first place.

 For anyone interested in creating an algorithm similar to this, I will have directions for installing the required software to do so at a later date.